imbm-dltheory/imbm-dltheory.github.io/program.md

 ***Sunday, July 28:*** Social day, a guided visit at [Pera Museum](https://www.peramuseum.org) in Taksim.

 ***Monday, July 29:*** Tutorials and Keynote (open to all students and faculty)
-We will have tutorials by Chiara Cammarota, Caglar Gulcehre, Orhan Firat, Alp Guler, and Yasaman Bahri (to be confirmed).
+We will have tutorials by Chiara Cammarota, Caglar Gulcehre, Orhan Firat, and Alp Guler (to be confirmed).
 The tutorials will cover a range of topics and 50% of it will be accessible to advanced undergraduates and beginning graduate students.
 Topics inlude:
 - Gaussian processes and neural networks
 - Glassy systems, dynamics and applications
 - Role of geometry in learning structure in data